-This item allows you to select the IP Address mode and set up the related configuration.
+This item allows you to select the IP address mode and set up the related configuration.
+The default setting is DHCP mode enabled.

-DHCP: Select this option when your network uses the DHCP server.
-When the camera starts up, it will be assigned an IP address from the DHCP server automatically.
-Static IP: Select this option to assign the IP address for the camera directly.
-You can use IP Setup to obtain the related setting values.
+- DHCP: Select this option when your network uses the DHCP server.
+When the camera starts up, it will be assigned an IP address from the DHCP server automatically. - Static IP: Select this option to assign the IP address for the camera directly.
+You can use IPSetup to obtain the related setting values.

 IP Enter the IP address of the camera.
-The default setting is 192.168.10.30.
+The default setting is DHCP.
 Subnet Mask Enter the Subnet Mask of the camera.
 The default setting is 255.255.25.0.
 Default Gateway Enter the Default Gateway of the camera.
-The default setting is 192.168.10.1.
-Primary/ Secondary DNS DNS (Domain Name System) translates domain names into IP addresses.
+The default setting is your router's LAN IP address.
+Primary/ Secondary DNS DNS (Domain Name System) translates domain names into IP address.
 Enter the Primary DNS and Secondary DNS that are provided by ISP.

 PPPoE: Select this option when you use a direct connection via the ADSL modem.
 You should have a PPPoE account from your Internet service provider.
 Enter the User Name and Password.
-The camera will get an IP Address from the ISP as starting up.
+The camera will get an IP address from the ISP as starting up.